Graduate Program in Economics

 Please refer to the university's webpage on Tuition and Fees.
 Tuition and fees will depend on each student's residency status and part-time/full-time unit load.
 The typical MA in Economics student takes 10 units per Fall and Spring semester for a total of three semesters.

 GRADUATE & TEACHING ASSISTANTSHIPS

-Assistantship are available to students on a competitive basis.
-In the 2021-2022, each semester we offered 110 hours per week of graduate assistantships and 6 teaching assistantships.
+Assistantships are available to students on a competitive basis.
+No additional application materials are required.
+Students are automatically considered for an assistantship when their application is reviewed.
+In the 2022-2023, each semester we offered about 110 hours per week of graduate assistantships and 6 teaching assistantships.
 Graduate assistantships included grading and tutoring responsibilities.
 Teaching assistantships included running lab sections for Economics Statistics, Introduction to Econometrics, Econometrics I, Econometrics II, and Forecasting.

 Candidates in this program are responsible for observing the general requirements stated in the university catalog as well as requirements specified by the Department.
 Information may be obtained from the graduate advisor.

 The program features a 30-unit curriculum that can be completed in as little as 3 semesters for full-time students.
 Core courses are offered in the evenings to accommodate working professionals.
 The degree culminates with seminar courses in a specific field and general economics, where students undertake independent research projects.
 Students must maintain a minimum cumulative GPA of 3.0 and successfully defend their research as part of a comprehensive exam to graduate.
 Please see our sample course schedule for more details.